-3.0 ENVIRONMENTAL SETTING
+3 ENVIRONMENTAL SETTING

-3.1.
-Physical Environment
+3.1 Physical Environment

-The Town of Duck is located on the Outer Banks, a coastal barrier island system along the Atlantic coastline of northeastern North Carolina.
-Duck is located at approximately at 36° 10' N, 75° 45' W with a maximum elevation of 45 feet above sea level.
-The town is situated between Corolla at its northern boundary, Southern Shores at its southern boundary and by the Currituck Sound to the west.
-Duck encompasses 5.52 sq. miles and is oriented in a north northwest/south southeast direction.
+The Town of Kill Devils Hills is located on the Outer Banks, a coastal barrier island system along the Atlantic coastline of northeastern North Carolina.
+Kill Devil Hills is located at approximately at 36.0256° N, 75.6700° W with a maximum elevation of 15 feet above sea level.

+The town is situated between Kitty Hawk (at its northern boundary) and Nags Head (at its southern boundary), and is bordered by the Albermarle sound to the west.
+The town encompasses 5.52 sq. miles and is oriented in a north-northwest/south-southeast direction.
 The natural habitats follow a profile typical of a coastal barrier island system, transitioning from open ocean to island shoreline, dune, over-wash (mud flat), salt marsh and finally, marine sound.
-The Project Area is defined as the boundary of where direct effects will occur, and is inclusive of the area of nourishment along the shoreline (depicted in Figure 2) and the OCS borrow areas.
-Because it is not currently known whether a pipeline cutterhead dredged will be utilized, or the number of dredges needed, parameters such as pipeline corridors and number and location of pump-out locations cannot be determined at this time.
-These variables will be determined by the contractor.
-Nevertheless, it is acknowledged that these entities may be a part of the project, and this EA considers the potential impacts that may be associated with their implementation.

-3.2.
-Geology and Geomorphology
+3.1.1 Geology and Geomorphology

-The geomorphology of the North Carolina coastal environment can be geographically divided into northern and southern zones by the paleotopographic high referred to as the Cape Lookout High.
-The region north of Cape Lookout lies within a structural basin known as the Albermarle Embayment, and consists of a 90 m thick Quaternary stratigraphic record (Mallinson et al., 2009).
-The northern zone has been shaped by multiple cycles of deposition and erosion related to global sea-level cycles during the Pleistocene epoch.
-Sea level rise during the present geological epoch (Holocene) has resulted in non-uniform deposition of coastal sediments over the eroded Pleistocene embayments.
-The modern North Carolina barrier island system is therefore superimposed upon multiple irregular, partially preserved and highly dissected geological strata and consists of sediments ranging from peat and mud to unconsolidated or semi-unconsolidated sands, gravel and shell beds.
+The North Carolina coastal system consists of 325 miles of oceanfront shoreline, 23 inlets, over 5,000 miles of estuarine shoreline and over 3,000 square miles of brackish-water estuaries (Riggs et al., 2008).
+The geomorphology of the North Carolina coastal environment can be geographically divided into northern and southern zones by the paleotopographic high referred to as the Cape Lookout High (Mallinson et al., 2009).
+The region north of Cape Lookout, or the Northern Coastal Zone, consists of a 90 m thick Quaternary stratigraphic record (Mallinson et al., 2009).
+This northern zone has been shaped by multiple cycles of deposition and erosion related to global sea-level cycles during the Pleistocene epoch.
+Sea level rise during the present geological epoch (Holocene) has resulted in non-uniform deposition of coastal sediments over the eroded embayments.
+The modern North Carolina barrier island system is therefore superimposed upon multiple geological layers and consists of sediments ranging from peat and mud to unconsolidated or semi-unconsolidated sands, gravel and shell beds.